bamlab/dev-standards/react-native/debugging/differences-between-ios-and-android.s.md

 ## Owner: [Pierre-Louis Le Portz](https://github.com/pleportz)

+## Checks

+If I am in one of the cases below, I made sure to check me feature on both ios and android before deploying for validation.

 ## I modified the native code

 *Check: there is a commit change in either the `android/` or the `ios/. directory*